aadilq/URL-Shortener/README.md

 # URL-Shortener

-Currently in Production of building a URL-Shortener using FastAPI, Docker, Redis, and PostgreSQL.
+Currently in Production of building a URL-Shortener using Python,FastAPI, React, Docker, Redis, and PostgreSQL.

 ## Status Update 1